-It is not merely the mental assent that Yahoshua is Yah’s salvation, but also confessing Him before men, for He said that if you deny Him before men, He will deny you before His Father.
+It is not merely the mental assent that Yahoshua is Yah’s salvation, but also confessing Him before others, regardless of relational consequences, for He said that if you deny Him before men, He will deny you before His Father.

 THAT is the patience that James speaks of—the “works” of demonstrating that your belief is genuine, and not just a mental agreement for personal gain.
 What a man believes, THAT he will do.
 If one truly believes in Messiah Yahoshua, and will take the risk of standing for Him in front of others (whatever the personal/relational cost), that is the belief that will then be rewarded with the covenant, which is the seal of the Holy Spirit.
 Man’s belief without the Holy Spirit is not completed, or made perfect.